 What causes Metatarsalgia?

 Metatarsalgia is common among athletes, often caused by the repeated stress they place on the balls of their feet during exercise or play.
 But other factors can also cause this injury.
-Weak or tight muscles, such as the Achilles tendon or toe flexors, can contribute to metatarsalgia.
-Deformities of the foot, such as hammer toe (which causes your toe to curl downward) can also lead to this injury.
-Other contributing factors to metatarsalgia include ill-fitting shoes, and using poor form during play.
+Weak or tight muscles, such as the tightness of the Achilles tendon, can contribute to metatarsalgia.
+Deformities of the foot, such as hammer toe (which causes your toe to curl downward), can also lead to this injury.
+Other contributing factors to metatarsalgia include ill-fitting shoes and using poor form during play.
+In some cases, conditions like Morton’s neuroma can overlap with or exacerbate metatarsalgia symptoms.

 Metatarsalgia is most common in these sports: